Rajasthan: Wildlife protection

 Rajasthan is also noted for its national parks and wildlife sanctuaries.
 There are four national parks and wildlife sanctuaries: Keoladeo National Park of Bharatpur, Sariska Tiger Reserve of Alwar, Ranthambore National Park of Sawai Madhopur, and Desert National Park of Jaisalmer.
 A national-level institute, Arid Forest Research Institute (AFRI) an autonomous institute of the ministry of forestry is situated in Jodhpur and continuously works on desert flora and their conservation.

 Ranthambore National Park is 7 km from Sawai Madhopur Railway Station.
 It is known worldwide for its tiger population and is considered by both wilderness lovers and photographers as one of the best places in India to spot tigers.
 At one point, due to poaching and negligence, tigers became extinct at Sariska, but five tigers have been relocated there.
 Prominent among the wildlife sanctuaries are Mount Abu Sanctuary, Bhensrod Garh Sanctuary, Darrah Sanctuary, Jaisamand Sanctuary, Kumbhalgarh Wildlife Sanctuary, Jawahar Sagar Sanctuary, and Sita Mata Wildlife Sanctuary.

+Governance and administration

+The state is governed by a parliamentary system of representative democracy.
+The governor serves as the state's constitutional leader, whereas the chief minister assumes the role of both the head of the government and the head of the council of ministers.
+The Legislative Assembly consists of 200 members who are elected for five-year terms.
+The state contributes 25 seats to Lok Sabha, the lower house of the Indian Parliament, and 10 seats to Rajya Sabha, the upper house.

+The Government of Rajasthan is a democratically elected body in India with the governor as its constitutional head.
+Governor is appointed by the President of India for a five-year term.
+The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the chief minister by the governor, and the council of ministers are appointed by the governor on the advice of the chief minister.
+The governor remains a ceremonial head of the state, while the chief minister and his council are responsible for day-to-day government functions.
+The council of ministers consists of Cabinet Ministers, Ministers of State (MoS) and Deputy Ministers.
+The Secretariat headed by the Chief Secretary assists the council of ministers.
+The Chief Secretary is also the administrative head of the government.
+Each government department is headed by a minister, who is assisted by an Additional Chief Secretary or a Principal Secretary, who is usually an officer of Indian Administrative Service (IAS), the Additional Chief Secretary/Principal Secretary serve as the administrative head of the department they are assigned to.
+Each department also has officers of the rank of Secretary, Special Secretary, Joint Secretary etc. assisting the Minister and the Additional Chief Secretary/Principal Secretary.